CyberFlameGO/svnpython/Doc/library/getpass.rst

    Availability: Macintosh, Unix, Windows.

-   .. versionchanged:: 2.5
-      The *stream* parameter was added.
    .. versionchanged:: 2.6
       On Unix it defaults to using /dev/tty before falling back to ``sys.stdin`` and ``sys.stderr``.
    .. note::
       If you call getpass from within IDLE, the input may be done in the terminal you launched IDLE from rather than the idle window itself.

 .. exception:: GetPassWarning